 Centenario 800, Cusco 08002

-We came here very specifically to eat cuy, or guinea pig.
-Apparently it is a traditional Incan Food tradition that Peruvians still celebrate.
+We came here very specifically to eat cuy, or guinea pig, in Cusco.
+Apparently, it is a traditional Incan Food tradition that Peruvians still celebrate.
 As my friend Art said, it’s more like a “gimmick pig.”
-We ordered the Cuy Chaqtado, which is a deep fried version of the pig.
-The rich flavoring of the marinated skin seeps down in to the small bits of meat you can find, and really does not take like chicken as one might expect.
+We ordered the Cuy Chaqtado, which is a deep-fried version of the pig.
+The rich flavoring of the marinated skin seeps down into the small bits of meat you can find and really does not take like chicken as one might expect.
 Guinea pig is to try once in your life, but I guarantee you will never crave it again.
 There isn’t much meat to be found, which I suppose is not much of a surprise considering it is a rodent after all.
 I was able to find about 5-6 solid bites of meat (maybe), before I was left digging through ribs and organs like a starving person, searching for something I could eat.
-Fortunately the dish came with potatoes and a rocoto relleno, which I desperately needed since the cuy did not provide much sustenance.
+Fortunately, the dish came with potatoes and a rocoto relleno, which I desperately needed since the cuy did not provide much sustenance.
 The cuy was 60 soles ($16 usd).

 INSURANCE: Make sure you cover yourself with travel medical insurance by SafetyWing.

 FLIGHTS: Get the best flight deals with Skyscanner and set flight alerts with Hopper (use code nicholep4jh to get $20 in hotel vouchers).

 TRAVEL: Get cash back on flights, hotels, and more with WayAway Plus.

 STAYS: Check out hotels and apartments with Booking.com and Vrbo.

 RENTAL CARS: Get the best deal on rental cars with Discover Cars.